asherikov/hiearch/README.md

 `hiearch` is a CLI utility that generates diagrams from textual descriptions, a.k.a., "diagrams as code".
 Unlike many other generators like `graphviz` it is designed to support hierarchical decomposition and multiple views, in which sense it is similar to <https://structurizr.com>.
-In other words, `graphviz` generates multiple diagrams (views) from a single description, where each node is a hierarchy of nodes, that is automatically expanded, collapsed, or hidden, depending on configuration of each particular view.
+In other words, `hiearch` generates multiple diagrams (views) from a single description, where each node is a hierarchy of nodes, that is automatically expanded, collapsed, or hidden, depending on configuration of each particular view.
 Currently, `hiearch` uses